 Compare assembling an essay of length 10,000 characters (a) by systematically trying elements of a set of about 30 possible characters (including punctuation and spaces) with (b) choosing from a set of 1000 useful words and phrases, of average length 50 characters.
 In the first case each choice has 30 options but 10,000 choices are required.
 In the second case there are 1000 options per choice, but far fewer stages: 200 instead of 10,000 stages.
-So the size of the (exhaustive) search space is reduced from 3010000, a number with 14,773 digits, to about 1000200, a number with only 602 digits: a very much smaller number.
+So the size of the (exhaustive) search space is reduced from 30 10000, a number with 14,773 digits, to about 1000 200, a number with only 602 digits: a very much smaller number.
 So trying only good pre-built substructures at each stage of a construction process can produce a huge reduction of the search space for solutions of a given size - though some solutions may be missed.
+If no useful result is found the search has to go back to "starting from fundamentals", which may take a very long time, for the reasons given.

 So, learning from experience by storing useful subsequences can achieve dramatic reductions, analogous to a house designer moving from thinking about how to assemble atoms, to thinking about assembling molecules, then bricks, planks, tiles, then pre-manufactured house sections.

 The reduced search space contains fewer samples from the original possibilities, but the original space is likely to have a much larger proportion of useless options.
 As sizes of pre-designed components increase, so does the variety of pre-designed options to choose from at each step, though far, far, fewer search steps are required for a working solution, if one exists: a very much shorter evolutionary process.
-The cost may be exclusion of some design options.